 Participants

 It is recommended that a study evaluating a novel non-pharmacological intervention recruits at least 50 participants (Sim & Lewis, 2011).
 Taking into account the potential for a moderate to high attrition rate, a minimum of 80 participants was deemed to be a suitable sample size for the present study.
+Power calculations were also performed using G*Power (Faul et al., 2007).
+The sample size was calculated based on a medium to large effect size (dz = 0.5 to 0.7) for a power of 0.8 and an α of P < 0.05 for a test of differences (two-tailed t-test), giving an estimated sample size of 34-64 per group.
 Beyond being aged between 18 and 65 years old, other inclusion criteria were (i) being able to speak and read using the English language, (ii) not having any known current clinical mental health conditions, and (iii) not currently taking medication for a psychiatric illness.

 Participants were recruited through the Prolific resource, a crowdsourcing online platform for the recruitment of participants for research.
 Out of a pool of 15,582 eligible participants registered within the platform, the first 88 participants who showed an interest in the study were invited to enroll.
 However, after having read the full study briefing and conditions for participation, 12 participants dropped out before completing baseline assessments.
 A further four participants did not meet the inclusion criteria due to reported use of anxiolytic and/or antidepressant medications.
 Of the remaining 72 participants, 37 were randomly allocated to the intervention group and 35 to the waitlist control group (see Figure 1).
 All enrolled participants completed all measures at baseline, post-intervention and two weeks follow-up.